-Wrinkles, fine lines, sagging skin and other visible signs of the ageing process are not an inevitable outcome of growing older.
-Rae Clinic patients who decide to take a proactive step and undergo facelift surgery, and other non-surgical options available to them at our London clinic, are able to enjoy the benefits of a revitalised youthful appearance.
+Wrinkles, fine lines, sagging skin, and other visible signs of the ageing process are not an inevitable outcome of growing older.
+Rae Clinic patients who decide to take a proactive step and undergo a facelift, and other non-surgical treatments available to them at our London clinic, are able to enjoy the benefits of a facial rejuvenation.

 What is a Facelift?

-Facelift, also known as Rhytidectomy is a cosmetic surgical procedure, performed to remove or reduce sagging skin that gradually loses its natural elasticity around the eyes, mouth and jawline.
+Facelift, also known as Rhytidectomy, is a cosmetic surgical procedure that removes or reduces loose skin that gradually loses its natural elasticity around the eyes, mouth, and jawline.
 A facelift is one of the most common cosmetic surgeries in the UK as it offers patients a chance to reverse the signs of ageing and rejuvenate their appearance with natural results.
 There are various techniques and types of facelifts.